Donate reusable items

 For social distancing, you don't need to meet the person collecting the items unless you want to: instead, you can leave the items in your front garden or on your driveway, or you can arrange to meet in the car park of a supermarket.

 In Perth and Kinross, we actively encourage community participation in waste related projects:

 Below are some of the Perth and Kinross reuse projects:

 - British Heart Foundation - Furniture Shop at Inveralmond Retail Park, Ruthvenfield Road, Perth

-- Perth College WEEE Centre - refurbishes computers and other electrical equipment before selling them on for reuse at affordable prices.
+- Perth Collage WEEE Centre refurbishes computers and other electrical equipment before selling them on for reuse at affordable prices.
 Please note this service is temporarily unavailable

 - Perth Nappies and Slings - promotes and supports the use of reusable nappies